1st Layer: Breathable

 Oh, and also!

-don't forget suitable protection for your legs and feet; convertible pants in summer and waterproof pants in winter with or without tights, plus warm, breathable socks.
+Don't forget suitable protection for your legs and feet; convertible pants or shorts in summer and waterproof pants in winter with or without tights, plus warm, breathable socks.
 If it's very cold or if you get cold more easily, remember to take gloves and a hat.

 To keep your hands and feet warmer, wear a hat!
 In fact, 80% of the body's heat escapes from our extremities and our circulatory system prioritizes the supply of blood to the brain.
 If your head is covered, then it requires less energy to keep the brain warm, and there is improved blood flow to the rest of the body, particularly the extremities.